-311 Geomorphology.\ F, alternate years.
-The investigation of landforms and the processes which cause them.
+311 Geomorphology (4).
+F. The investigation of landforms and the processes which cause them.
 This course studies the erosional and depositional features resulting from rivers, glaciers, and wind, as well as coastal, gravitational, and weathering processes.
 Landforms are described and classified from field observations, topographic maps, and aerial photographs.
 Explanations of the landforms are offered through quantitative modeling of the processes.
 Laboratory, field trips.
 Prerequisite: 100 or Geology 151 or 103.
 (Also listed as Geology 311).
-Staff.
+Mr. J. Clark.

-321 Glacial Geomorphology and Climatic Change.\ S, alternate years.
+321 Glacial Geomorphology and Climatic Change (4).
+S, alternate years.
 Study of the effects of ice sheets and colder climates of past ice ages upon the earth's surface.
 In this course glaciology (accumulation and flow of glaciers) and glacial geology (landforms due to glaciation) are studied, emphasizing the glacial stratigraphy of Michigan.
 An overview of deposits of Quaternary age throughout the world gives additional evidence for and understanding of previous ice ages.
 Theories of climatic change, as well as man's effect upon and response to climatic change, are also discussed.
 Laboratory and field trips.
 Prerequisite: 311.
 (Also listed as Geology 321).
-Not offered 1995-96.
+Not offered 1996-97.

-351 Introduction to Urban and Regional Planning.
+351 Introduction to Urban and Regional Planning (3).
 F, alternate years.
 A survey of the practice of urban and regional planning including its theory, history, techniques, issues, and careers.
 Land use planning and zoning, housing and community development, environmental planning, recreation planning, health care systems planning, transportation planning, historic preservation and urban design, and other subfields are examined within neighborhood, downtown, suburban, regional, and Third World contexts.
 Prerequisite: two 200-300 level social science and/or geography courses or department approval.
-Mr. T. Tilma.
+Not offered 1996-97.

-390 Independent Study, F. I. S. full or half course.
-The independent study of a subdiscipline or topic in geography not included in the regular curriculum.
+390 Independent Study.
+F, I, S. The independent study of a subdiscipline or topic in geography not included in the regular curriculum.
 Prerequisite: permission of the department.
 Staff.

-395 Research in Geography.
-F, I, S, full or half course.
-Field or library research on an approved geographical problem and presentation of the results of this research in a seminar.
+395 Research in Geography (2-4).
+F, I, S. Field or library research on an approved geographical problem and presentation of the results of this research in a seminar.
 Open to qualified students by permission of the department.
 Staff.